Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Results

+Our EFT approach is similar to that of Refs.~\cite{Love:1967,Satchler:1971}, since our three-body force exhibits the same form as the induced interaction derived in that work.
+However, there are important differences too.
+From the EFT perspective, core polarization is only one among several effects that can induce three-body forces.
+Therefore we believe that a better strategy than predicting the strength of the ${}^{10}$Be-neutron-${}^{12}$C three-body force is to fit that strength to data.
+We therefore add the three-body potential \eq{e4} to our model and run a series of DEA calculations that probe the parameter space of that force.
+The results of these tests are illustrated in Figs.~\ref{f2} and \ref{f3}.

+A first natural choice is to assume $R_0^{cT}=3.5$~fm and $R_0^{c\rm n}=\sqrt{2}r_0=1.7$~fm, which are the ranges of $V_{cT}$ and $V_{c\rm n}$, respectively.
+The choice $V_0^{3b}=-100$~MeV then leads to good agreement with the data in the $\fial^+$ peak, see the green short-dashed line in \Fig{f2}(a).
+This good result is confirmed in the angular distribution shown in \Fig{f2}(b): the general shape of the experimental cross section is very well reproduced at nearly all angles.

 The expression \eq{e4} involves a quadrupole excitation and therefore at first order it can take ${}^{11}$Be from its ground $s_{1/2}$ state to a $d$ wave in the continuum.
 Dynamical effects, such as couplings within the continuum, could mean that the three-body force also indirectly increases the breakup contribution of other partial waves.
-However, our calculations using $R_0=3.5$~fm show this is not the case: not only is the increase in the breakup strength limited to the $d$ waves, but it affects only the energy range of the $d$ resonances.
-The choice $V_0^{3b}=-100$~MeV leads to good agreement with the data in the $\fial^+$ peak, see the blue dash-dotted line in \Fig{f2}(a).
-This good result is confirmed in the angular distribution shown in \Fig{f2}(b): the general shape of the experimental cross section is well reproduced, as well as its magnitude, except at forward angle, where our calculation seems too high.
-However, at large angles, where the cross section is dominated by the $d$-wave contribution \cite{GBC06}, the theory perfectly matches the data.
+However, our calculations show this is not the case: not only is the increase in the breakup strength limited to the $d$ waves, but it affects only the energy range of the $d$ resonances.

-Unfortunately the gain in the $\thal^+$ peak is only marginal.
-For $R_0=3.5$~fm we have not found a way to sufficiently populate that resonance while keeping the good agreement obtained for $1.2~\mbox{MeV}\le E \le 1.4~\mbox{MeV}$.
+The effect of the three-body force in the $\thal^+$ peak is only marginal.
+The breakup cross section in that region actually decreases slightly compared to the energy distribution obtained without a three-body force.
+For this natural choice of ranges, we have not found a way to sufficiently populate that resonance while keeping the good agreement obtained for $1.2~\mbox{MeV}\le E \le 1.4~\mbox{MeV}$.
 Near the $\thal^+$ peak, the resolution reaches the limits of an effective three-body force description of the $2^+$ excitation of the core.
-This is in accord with the results of \Ref{ML12}, which found it necessary to include a configuration in which $^{10}$Be is in its $2^+$ excited state in the Hilbert space of the model in order to reproduce the data around $E=3$~MeV.
+This is in accord with the results of Ref.~\cite{ML12}, which found it necessary to include a configuration in which $^{10}$Be is in its $2^+$ excited state in the Hilbert space of the model in order to reproduce the data around $E=3$~MeV.